ARM-software/AVH/DoxyGen/simulation/src/using.md

 VHT_Corstone_SSE-300_Ethos-U55 -help
 ```

-The AVH simulation models can be configured using the option *-f FILE* that specifies a *config-file*.
+The FVP models can be configured using the option *-f FILE* that specifies a *config-file*.
 The available *config-file* options can be listed with the option *-l*.

 # Usage Examples {#Example}